 Several strategies are proving effective:

-• Extending the life of installationsUnlike traditional 3-5 year renewal cycles, some operators can now extend the life of their equipment to 7-10 years through rigorous preventive maintenance.
+- Extension of facility lifespan: unlike traditional renewal cycles of 3–5 years, some operators can now extend the lifespan of their equipment to 7–10 years thanks to rigorous preventive maintenance.

 Using prevention and legislation